LazaroRochaDev/TicTacToe/README.md

 # TicTacToe
-A simples TicTacToe game played in the terminal
+A simple TicTacToe game played on terminal.